(Above) © The League Collective

-March through May is Florida’s busiest seasons with most of the country – from college students on spring break to families sick of snow – clamoring to escape the last few cool-weather months of winter.
-Most visitors look to lounging on the beach to soak up those long-missed rays, but this season has so much more to offer.
+March through May is one of Florida’s most beloved seasons with folks, reading to escape their own winters at home, coming to lounge on the beach to soak up those long-missed rays.
+But this season has so much more to offer.
 Monarch butterflies, fresh-caught crab, and MLB are just a few other ways that the locals know spring has sprung.

 Activities & Attractions